HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Image by: Piqsels

-But the compulsive and self-harm behavior of users is why Facebook is addictive.
+However, users’ compulsive and self-harm behavior is why Facebook is addictive.
 To clarify further, here are some signs and symptoms of why Facebook is an addiction.

 Excessive Use Of Facebook

 Excessive use of anything is a clear indicator of its addictive potential.
-And from the Facebook addiction statistics below, you can better judge for yourself of how addictive Facebook is.
+From the Facebook addiction statistics below, you can better judge for yourself how addictive Facebook is.

-• There are 1.4 billion active users on Facebook every day and 2.4 billion active users every month.
+• There are 1.4 billion active users on Facebook daily and 2.4 billion active users monthly.
 (Statistica)

-• The average time spent on the social media platform rounds off to nearly an hour a day.
+• The average time spent on social media is nearly an hour daily.

 In a place where less than 20% of the daily content is about business and promotion, spending an hour a day for an average individual is insane.
 You always have more pictures, videos, and posts to see from the thought-out feature of a never-ending feed.